Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

 ## 0. Common Mistakes to Avoid
 1. **Markdown in Chat:** Do not use [[]] wikilinks syntax in text chat with the player.
 Markdown is only for the campaign files.
 2. **Asking the player to roll dice:** Simulate all die rolls for the player, unless he directs otherwise.
-3. **Asking the player to choose spells:** When the main character gains new spells when leveling up, ask the player **ONCE AND ONLY ONCE** if he knows the spells he wants the main character to have.
+3. **Asking the player to choose spells:** When the main character gains new spells upon leveling up, ask the player **ONCE AND ONLY ONCE** if he knows the spells he wants the main character to have.
 If he doesn't, **NEVER ASK AGAIN** about those particular spells.
 When he gains another level that grants more spells, you can ask about those new spell choices, but only once.

 ## I. File Management Directives